Bagels

 1. If your oven takes a long time to preheat, start it well before begining the boiling process.
 The bagels need to be baked as soon as they are done boiling, so you'll want your oven to be ready.

-2. If they sit too long after boiling and before baking they will not fully rise in the oven.
+.
+If they sit too long after boiling and before baking they will not fully rise in the oven.
 The boiling/drying/cornmeal/topping process takes 5 -10 minutes, so you don't have to work too fast.
-Just try to get them in the oven in 10 or so minutes.
+Just try to get them in the oven in 10 minutes or so.